anton-karlovskiy/anton-karlovskiy/README.md

 - 🌱 I'm currently focusing on blockchain technologies.
 - 🤔 I'm looking to help with building Dapp/DeFi products.
 - 💬 Ask me anything about best practices in modern web development, web performance optimization & UI/UX improvement, and blockchain Dapp/DeFi development.
-- 📫 How to reach out to me: antonkarlovskiy@outlook.com
+- 📫 How to reach me: antonkarlovskiy@outlook.com
 - 😄 Pronouns: He/His
 - ⚡ Dev motto: `First do it, then do it right, then do it better.`